Above Ground Above Ground — How Deep Are Above Ground Pools? Complete Depth Guide 2026

 Structural Considerations

 Deeper pools exert more pressure on the walls and require more robust support systems.
-Ensure your pool kit includes appropriate buttresses, and the ground preparation must be even more precise for deeper installations to prevent wall failure.
+Ensure your pool kit includes appropriate supports (and buttress straps on oval models), and the ground preparation must be even more precise for deeper installations to prevent wall failure.

 Installation Impact of Pool Depth

 The depth you choose affects several installation factors.
 Deeper pools require more precise leveling during ground preparation, as any unevenness becomes more critical with increased water pressure.
-The excavation for the pool track must be more accurate, and you may need additional sand or vermiculite concrete for the base.
+The leveling of the ground beneath the bottom track must be more accurate, and you may need additional sand or a foam pool base.

 Your pump and filter system should be sized according to your pool's total volume.
 A deeper pool of the same diameter requires a more powerful circulation system to maintain proper water quality.
 Calculate approximately 6-8 hours of circulation time regardless of depth, but deeper pools may need slightly longer run times during heavy use periods.